noah-nuebling/notes-public/mmf/MMF - Update Checklist - Template.md

         It also contains [[Obsidian Links]] which won't work here.
 Maybe I should move the linked notes into the mac-mouse-fix repo, too.

     [Jun 7 2025]
         Copied this over from mac-mouse-fix repo into notes-public repo.
-I definitely plan to use this over Obsidian.
-            Reasoning: This is more like a personal note about my workflow – doesn't really belong into this Xcode project – also makes it harder to work with I think.
+            Reasoning: This is more like a personal note about my workflow – doesn't really belong into the mac-mouse-fix project.
+            Assurances: I've deleted the Xcode and Obsidian copies of this note, and moved all their contents here to `notes-public` [Jun 7 2025]

 ---